BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Foz do Iguaçu to see the falls at their most powerful, and what should I pack for that time?
+When is the absolute best time to visit Foz do Iguaçu to see the falls at their most powerful, and are there any downsides to that timing?

-Besides the main Brazilian side, what's a unique perspective of Iguaçu Falls that most tourists miss?
+Beyond the main Brazilian side, what's one must-do activity that most tourists miss?

-Are there any local dishes or drinks I absolutely must try while in Foz do Iguaçu?
+Are there any local foods or drinks I should try while in Foz do Iguaçu?

 What is the cheapest month to visit Foz do Iguaçu, Brazil?